 Jericho signed, “Or sell them to the highest bidder.”

-Joe grinned and silently wondered if it was a mercenary like his father or his late brother who wanted to have the power to sell such super-soldiers.
-His father Slade had been captured after a lengthy series of encounters with the Titans.
-Deathstroke the Terminator had wanted them captured to fulfill the earlier contract Joe’s older brother (Slade’s son, Grant) had agreed to complete.
-Grant the Ravager had died failing to beat the young heroes.
+Joe grinned and silently wondered if the perpetrator truly was a mercenary like his father or his late brother, who wanted to have the power to sell such super-soldiers.
+His father Slade Wilson had been captured after a lengthy series of encounters with the Titans.
+As Deathstroke the Terminator, he had wanted them captured to fulfill the earlier contract Joe’s older brother — Slade’s son, Grant — had agreed to complete.
+Grant Wilson as the Ravager had died failing to beat the young heroes. (*)

-“Something’s going down!” called Cyborg as his keen eye zoomed in on the action below.
+“Something’s goin’ down!” called Cyborg as his keen eye zoomed in on the action below.

 Jericho leaned forward and caught a glimpse of a rushing figure in gray.
-“Dreadnaught,” he signed as he recognized the powerhouse he and the others had battled before they destroyed themselves.
-He had spent most of the battle trying to stop the agile Pseudos, but he could not forget a rampaging hulk like the youth called Dreadnaught.
+“Dreadnaught,” he signed as he recognized the powerhouse he and the others had battled before the original Recombatants destroyed themselves.
+Joe had spent most of the battle trying to stop the agile Pseudos, but he could not forget a rampaging hulk like the youth called Dreadnaught.